sri-harini-m/rubiks-cube-solver/README.md

 # rubiks-cube-solver
-Using Reinforcement learning to solve a rubik's cube
+Using various algorithms to analyze and create a program that will solve a rubik's cube